organicmaps/organicmaps.github.io/content/faq/bookmarks-06-files-location/index.md

 ---
 title: How to find bookmarks and tracks files on phone?
+slug: How to find bookmarks and tracks files on phone?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: